 Habitat for Humanity welcomes people from all walks of life to partner with us as volunteers, donors, employees and homebuyers.
 We celebrate and value our diversity, welcome differences and leverage the collective strengths of all people.

 A hand up, not a hand out

-Habitat for Humanity does not build homes for people, but with them as equal partners.
+Habitat for Humanity builds homes with them—not for them—as equal partners.
 Habitat homeowners build alongside volunteers and pay an affordable mortgage and other regular expenses that come with owning a home.